Melanoma and other skin cancersSkin cancer; Squamous cell cancer; Basal cell cancer; Actinic keratosis; Nonmelanoma skin cancer

 Nonmelanoma Skin Cancers

 The evidence for an increased risk of nonmelanoma skin cancers with a family history of such cancers is increasing, but it is still weaker than the evidence for a familial connection to the risk of melanoma.
+The nonmelanoma skin cancers at this time are more related to sun exposure than genetics.

 Skin Conditions that Increase Skin Cancer Risk